Skip to main content

 To start the manual lineage process, click the plus icon, depending on whether you want to establish an inflow (left) or an outflow (right).

 This opens a popup, where you have to select an object you want to map in relation to the selected node.
 You can restrict which objects are displayed using filters or the search bar.
-Object that are already a part of lineage will be grayed out.
+Objects that are already a part of lineage will be grayed out.

 When you select an object, you will see a next popup.
 By this point, you have established the most basic correspondence — object to object mapping.
 If that satisfies you, you can finish the process by clicking Skip column lineage.

-On the lineage diagram, this connection will be denoted by a single line between two objects, without any column links
+On the lineage diagram, this connection will be denoted by a single line between two objects, without any column links.

 Mapping column lineage